treetrnk/blog/_posts/2016-08-17-temple-of-divinity.md

 kind of temple.
 Along the front wall was a phrase written in ancient elven: "See what remains unseen".
 The group entered to find a bottomless pit keeping them from continuing.
 With the elvish phrase running through their heads, Eb called forth a rain storm in the room.
-The rain fell straighti down into the pit except for one narrow strip, as if there were an invisible bridge.
+The rain fell straight down into the pit except for one narrow strip, as if there were an invisible bridge.
 The party carefully tested and then walked across this bridge to the far end of the room, where another complication was found.